-METHODS: In a prospective cohort of 178 persons with clinically definite multiple sclerosis (MS) living in southern Tasmania in 2002–2005, serum 25-hydroxyvitamin D [25(OH)D] was measured biannually, with assessment by questionnaire for relevant factors, including IFN-β treatment.
+Methods: In a prospective cohort of 178 persons with clinically definite multiple sclerosis (MS) living in southern Tasmania in 2002–2005, serum 25-hydroxyvitamin D [25(OH)D] was measured biannually, with assessment by questionnaire for relevant factors, including IFN-β treatment.

-RESULTS: Subjects reporting IFN-β use had significantly higher mean 25(OH)D than persons who did not (P < 0.001).
+Results: Subjects reporting IFN-β use had significantly higher mean 25(OH)D than persons who did not (P < 0.001).
 This was mediated by an interaction between personal sun exposure and IFN-β, with treated persons realizing nearly three times 25(OH)D per hour of sun exposure of persons not on therapy.
-The association between 25(OH)D and 1,25-dihydroxyvitamin D did not differ by IFN-â therapy (p = 0.82).
-25(OH)D was associated with a reduced relapse risk only among persons on IFN-â (p < 0.001).
+The association between 25(OH)D and 1,25-dihydroxyvitamin D did not differ by IFN-β therapy (P = 0.82).
+25(OH)D was associated with a reduced relapse risk only among persons on IFN-β (P < 0.001).
 Importantly, IFN-β was only protective against relapse among persons with higher 25(OH)D (hazard ratio [HR] 0.58 [95% confidence interval (CI) 0.35–0.98]), while among 25(OH)D-insufficient persons, IFN-β increased relapse risk (HR 2.01 [95% CI 1.22–3.32]).

-CONCLUSION: In this study, we found that IFN-β therapy is associated with greater production of vitamin D from sun exposure, suggesting part of the therapeutic effects of IFN-β on relapse in MS may be through modulation of vitamin D metabolism.
+Conclusion: In this study, we found that IFN-β therapy is associated with greater production of vitamin D from sun exposure, suggesting part of the therapeutic effects of IFN-β on relapse in MS may be through modulation of vitamin D metabolism.
 These findings suggest persons being treated with IFN-β should have vitamin D status monitored and maintained in the sufficiency range.

 Repository Staff Only: item control page